There are TWO options for grading Bubble Sheet Assessments

 Option 2: Drag-and-Drop PDF

-- Scan all answer sheets from all classes into a single PDF file (usually via the school copy machine)
+- Scan all answer sheets from all classes into a single PDF file (usually via the school copy machine).
+Note: The file needs to be scanned in GRAYSCALE and not black and white.

 - Activate the GradeCam screen.